-Below, we’ve listed five ways you can refresh your recruitment strategy this spring and give your small business the best chance at hiring great people.
+Below, we’ve listed five ways you can refresh your recruitment strategy and give your small business the best chance at hiring great people.

 1. Revamp Your Website’s Career Page